Who is this article for?

 - Does the employee have a specific file, or did the employee previously have it?

-See Configure Forensic File Search for more information.
+See Enable File Metadata Collection for more information.

-Forensic File Search is the most powerful tool available in Code42 to investigate suspicious file activity.
-See our use case to learn how to use Forensic File Search for departing employees.
+Forensic Search is a powerful tool for investigating suspicious file activity.
+See our use case to learn how to use Forensic Search for departing employees.

-If your product plan includes one or more cloud service data sources (for example, Google Drive or Microsoft OneDrive), authorize Code42 to collect information about file movement into and out of the cloud services.
-Once connected, this information is available in Forensic File Search for investigation.
+If your product plan includes one or more cloud service data connections (for example, Google Drive or Microsoft OneDrive), authorize Code42 to collect information about file movement into and out of these cloud services.
+Once connected, this information is available in Forensic Search for investigation.

 Use the following third-party Code42 integrations to detect file exfiltration.

-See Install and manage the Code42 app for Splunk for more information.
+See Install and manage the Code42 Insider Threat app for Splunk for more information.